Tantra Yoga Explained: A Beginner’s Guide To Tantric Philosophy & Practice

 Through asana we develop a deeper awareness of the physical body that can help to reconnect us with our sense of self, which is crucial when we begin to work with the energetic body.

-Kumbhaka is the retention of the breath that we often use in pranayama.
-Asana assists the flow of energy through the body and Kumbhaka helps us to contain it.
+One particular meditation is to focus on kumbhaka.
+This is the retention of the breath that we often use in pranayama.
+(Asana assists the flow of energy through the body and kumbhaka helps us to contain it.)

 In Sanskrit, mudra means ‘gesture’.
 We can create specific gestures with our hands in order to ease and direct the flow of energy.
 Common mudras are Gyana Mudra, bringing the tip of the thumbs and index fingers together, and Anjali Mudra, bringing the palms together in front of the heart space.